rus8/sofar-obj-det/README.md

 ### Plan draft

-1. Find datasets and download them
+1. Find datasets
-2. Evaluate datasets, select feasible
+2. Evaluate datasets, select feasible one
-3. Prepare dataset for the problem combining available data
-4. Understand what is achievable with our dataset
+3. Choose detection algorithm (DNN architecture)
+4. Prepare labels according to chosen algorithm
-5. Choose metrics of performance
+5. Evaluate the perfomance of the algorithm
-6. Find methods and approaches for detection, and evaluate them
+6. Integrate algorithm in ROS
+7. Apply algorithm to real robot (Husqvarna)

+### Possible enhancements

+* Combine several datasets in one